Toolbox

 Athlete Toolbox

-The HELIX project represents a collaborative study across six established and ongoing longitudinal population-based birth cohort studies in six European countries (France, Greece, Lithuania, Norway, Spain, and the United Kingdom).
+The HELIX cohort represents a collaborative study across six established and ongoing longitudinal population-based birth cohort studies in six European countries.

 Click here